-- A native speaker of English who has completed his or her undergraduate education in an English medium institution in a country where English is the official language - A student who has completed his or her undergraduate education in an American Accredited institution. - A student admitted to and graduated from an English medium institution who can provide evidence of having achieved (upon admission to the undergraduate program) a TOEFL® score of 500 or its standardized equivalent approved by the U.A.E.
+- A native speaker of English who has completed his or her undergraduate education in an English medium institution in a country where English is the official language - A student who has completed his or her undergraduate education in an American Accredited institution. - A student admitted to and graduated from an English medium institution who can provide evidence of having achieved (upon admission to the undergraduate program) a TOEFL® score of 500 or International IELTSTM score of 6.0 or its standardized equivalent approved by the U.A.E.
 Ministry of Higher Education and Scientific Research